dimitri-nicolo/calico/_includes/master/elastic-storage.md

   {% assign cli = "oc" %}
 {% endif %}

-1. The bundled ElasticSearch operator is configured to use a `StorageClass` called `elasticsearch-storage`.
+1. The bundled ElasticSearch operator is configured to use a `StorageClass` called `tigera-elasticsearch`.
    Create a StorageClass with that name providing persistent storage that meets the requirements.

    Example 1: Local storage.
 You must also provision a persistent volume in this StorageClass for each ElasticSearch node.